 CVE-2026-22907

-A security flaw allows unauthorized remote attackers to gain access to the host filesystem, facilitating the unauthorized reading and modification of sensitive system data.
+A privilege assignment vulnerability in the SICK AG TDC-X401GL allows authenticated attackers to gain unauthorized access to the host filesystem, potentially modifying system data.

 Executive summary